laminas/tutorials/doc/book/event-manager.md

 ### Wildcards

-So far, with both a normal `EventManager` instance and with the `SharedEventManager` instance, we've seen the usage of singular strings representing the event and target names to which we want to attach.
+So far, with both a normal `EventManager` instance and with the `SharedEventManager` instance, we've seen the usage of string event and string target names to which we want to attach.
 What if you want to attach a listener to multiple events or targets?

 The answer is to supply an array of events or targets, or a wildcard, `*`.